 Year Ended December 31,

-(in millions) 2020 \$ Change
+(in millions) 2022 2021 \$ Change

-Cash (used in) provided by:
+Cash provided by (used in):

-Operating activities \$ 657 \$ 635 \$ 22
+Operating activities \$ 517 \$ \$ 657 \$ (140)

-Investing activities (358) (1,106) 748
+Investing activities (138) (358) 220

-Financing activities (379) 490 (869)
+Financing activities (329) (379) 50

-Effect of exchange rate changes on cash and cash equivalents (19) 14 (33)
+Effect of exchange rate changes on cash and cash equivalents (24) (19) (5)

-Net (decrease) increase in cash and cash equivalents \$ (99) \$ 33 \$ (132)
+Net increase (decrease) in cash and cash equivalents \$ 26 \$ (99) \$ 125

-The increase in cash provided by operating activities was driven primarily by higher sales in the current period, partially offset by unfavorable changes in working capital including a slower trend in collections relative to the prior year, timing of payments to vendors, and a build-up in inventory during the current period to meet recovered demand for the Company's products.
-For the year ended December 31, 2021, the number of days for sales outstanding in accounts receivable increased by 7 days to 61 days as compared to 54 days at December 31, 2020, and the number of days of sales in inventory increased by 6 days to 108 days at December 31, 2021 as compared to 102 days at December 31, 2020.
+Cash provided by operating activities decreased primarily as a result of lower sales during the current period, as well as a build-up in inventory partly as a consequence of temporary COVID-19 related shutdowns in China.
+These decreases in operating cash were offset by other changes in working capital including higher liabilities for trade accounts payables and lower accounts receivable.
+For the year ended December 31, 2022, the number of days for sales outstanding in accounts receivable decreased by 5 days to 55 days at December 31, 2022 as compared to 60 days at December 31, 2021, and the number of days of sales in inventory increased by 27 days to 137 days at December 31, 2022 as compared to 110 days at December 31, 2021.

-The decrease in cash used in investing activities was primarily due to lower cash paid for acquisitions by \$830 million, partially offset by higher capital expenditures of \$55 million, and less cash proceeds from liquidation of net investment hedges of \$56 million.
-The Company estimates capital expenditures to be in the range of approximately \$150 million to \$170 million for the full year 2022 and expects these investments to include expansion of facilities to provide incremental space for growth and to consolidate operations for enhanced efficiencies.
+The decrease in cash used in investing activities was primarily due to activity in 2021 including lower cash paid for acquisitions of \$248 million, partially offset by lower proceeds from the sale of non-strategic businesses or product lines of \$28 million, higher capital expenditures of \$7 million, and higher cash proceeds from net investment hedges of \$11 million.
+The Company estimates capital expenditures to be in the range of approximately \$150 million to \$170 million for the full year 2023 and expects these investments to include expansion of facilities to provide incremental space for growth and to consolidate operations for enhanced efficiencies.

-The increase in cash used in financing activities was primarily driven by lower net borrowings of \$851 million during 2021 compared to prior year, higher stock repurchases of \$60 million, partially offset by greater proceeds from exercises of stock options of \$40 million.
-Primarily as a result of this activity, combined with a decrease of \$76 million due to exchange rate fluctuations on debt denominated in foreign currencies, the Company's total borrowings decreased by a net \$182 million during the year ended December 31, 2021.
+The decrease in cash used in financing activities was primarily driven by lower net payments on debt of \$42 million during 2022 compared to prior year, lower stock repurchases of \$50 million and lower proceeds from exercises of stock options of \$45 million.
+Primarily as a result of this activity, combined with a decrease of \$60 million due to exchange rate fluctuations on debt denominated in foreign currencies, the Company's total borrowings decreased by a net \$151 million during the year ended December 31, 2022.

-During the year ended December 31, 2021, the Company repurchased approximately 3.5 million shares under its open market share repurchase plan for a cost of \$200 million at a volume-weighted average price of \$57.47.
+During the year ended December 31, 2022, the Company repurchased approximately 3.1 million shares under its open market share repurchase plan for a cost of \$150 million at a volumeweighted average price of \$48.22.
 On July 28, 2021, the Board of Directors of the Company approved an increase in the value of shares of common stock that may be repurchased under the share repurchase program to \$1 billion.
-At December 31, 2021, \$890 million of authorization remains available for future share repurchases.
-Additional share repurchases, if any, may be made through open market purchases, Rule 10b5-1 plans, accelerated share repurchases, privately negotiated transactions, or other transactions in such amounts and at such times as the Company deems appropriate based upon prevailing market and business conditions and other factors.
-At December 31, 2021, the Company held 47.1 million shares of treasury stock.
+At December 31, 2022, \$740 million of authorization remains available for future share repurchases.
+Additional share repurchases, if any, may be made through open market purchases, Rule 10b5-1 plans, accelerated share repurchases, privately negotiated transactions, or other transactions in such amounts and at such times as the Company considers appropriate based upon prevailing market and business conditions and other factors.
+At December 31, 2022, the Company held 49.3 million shares of treasury stock.